This feature will remain as a link at the top of the blog during the Coronavirus outbreak & will be regularly updated.

 If you have a wedding booked in the next few months, having a clear mind will enable you focus on the above steps, and following the advice and guidance via NHS.uk and GOV.uk will help to keep both you and your loved ones best protected and informed.

-In the meantime, try to keep some perspective on the situation – this Corona chaos will come to an end and you will still have that amazing big day, albeit slightly later than you had originally planned, whilst keeping your nearest and dearest (and the wider community) safe too.
+In the meantime, try to keep some perspective on the situation – you will still have that amazing big day, albeit slightly smaller or slightly later than you had originally planned, whilst keeping your nearest and dearest (and the wider community) safe too.

 WHAT WE CAN DO

-We too have been knocked sideways by the news but practising what we preach, we have been quick to react to ensure we can continue to inspire and inform you, our readers, on all things weddings, through the Brides Up North blog, our glossy biannual wedding magazine UNVEILED and, of course, our line-up of epic wedding shows across the North.
+We too have been knocked sideways by the news but practising what we preach, we have ensured that we can continue to inspire and inform you, our readers, on all things weddings, through the Brides Up North blog, our glossy biannual wedding magazine UNVEILED and, of course, our line-up of epic wedding shows across the North.

 PROTECT WEDDING SHOWS

-Yes, this beast of a pandemic has rocked us… but it won’t beat us!
-Given the current health risks caused by Coronavirus and government advice limiting public gatherings and non-essential contact, we quickly took the positive decision to POSTPONE our spring wedding shows and make tweaks to our forward calendar as appropriate, with the updated schedule of amazing events we now have instore for 2020 able to view here.
+Yes, this pandemic has rocked us… but it won’t beat us!
+Given the current health risks caused by Coronavirus and government advice limiting public gatherings and non-essential contact, we took the positive decision to postpone our 2020 wedding shows and make tweaks to our forward calendar as appropriate, with the updated schedule of amazing events we now have instore for 2021 able to view here.
 We will, of course, keep these new dates under review and keep everyone informed with early decision making should these events need to be moved once again.

 UP THE ANTE ONLINE